drush211/Speedruns/Games/Pokemon_Red/Guides/Any%_Glitchless.md

 ## Nidoran (Split 2)

-  * Head to Viridian City.
+  * Head North to Viridian City.
   * Fight a Lvl 2-3 Rattata or Pidgey for the experience.
 You need this for bubble to fight Brock.
-  * Get Oak's Parcel from the Mart, then head back to Pallet Town to return it.
+  * Get Oak's Parcel from the Mart on the East side of town, then head back to Pallet Town to return it.
 Walk behind Oak to save some steps from Gary.
   * Head back to Viridian City.
   * Mart
     * Buy - 8 PokeBalls
-  * Head west to Route 22.
+  * Head West to Route 22.
-  * Catch a Lvl 3 or 4 Nidoran (Male) and give it a one character name.
-    * Tackle Lvl 3 Nidorans once before PokeBall.
+  * Catch a Lvl 3 or 4 Nidoran (Male) in the first grassy area you see and give it a one character name.
+Tackle Lvl 3 Nidorans once before PokeBall.
 Lvl 4 just chuck a PokeBall at unless low on balls, then tackle twice.

 ## Brock (Split 3)

-  * Pick up the hidden tree potion north of Viridian City.
+  * Pick up the hidden tree potion North of Viridian City.
+It's at the Cut bush just past the old man you see on the North side of town.
   * Head to Viridian Forest.
   * Use this [map][2] to get through the forest with minimal battles.
   * Pick up the antidote on the way up.